Students transferring to Marymount University are eligible for a number of grants, scholarships, and other forms of financial aid.

 This renewable $6,000 scholarship is available for full-time, first-degree transfer students with 30 or more college credits and a cumulative GPA of 3.2 or higher.
 This scholarship is automatically awarded to any students that meet the criteria.
 Also, it is renewable, provided the student remains in good academic standing.

 Phi Theta Kappa Scholarship

-This renewable scholarship for up to $6,000 is available to first-degree transfer students who have been active members in their former institution’s Phi Theta Kappa chapter.
+This $2,000 renewable scholarship is available to first-degree transfer students who are active members in their former institution’s Phi Theta Kappa chapter.
 Applicants should be enrolled full time and have at least a 3.5 GPA and 30 college credits.
 Priority consideration will be given to applications received by May 1.
 Later applications will be considered on a funds-available basis.

 Phi Theta Kappa Scholarship application

 CyberCorps Scholarship for Service